 - Kidney biopsy

 Blood tests are used to measure levels of creatinine and blood urea nitrogen; levels increase as kidney function deteriorates.

 Treatment for nephritis focuses on reducing inflammation and treating underlying causes.
 Antibiotics may be given to treat infection.
 Some patients may require treatment, which includes the following, to restore normal kidney function and reduce the risk of permanent damage:

 - Limiting salt, potassium and protein in the diet

 - Reducing fluid intake

-In severe cases, dialysis may be needed temporarily or permanently if the patient develops acute kidney failure.
+In severe cases, dialysis may be needed temporarily to provide adequate kidney functioning.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development

 - U.S. Department of Health & Human Services